Skip to main content

 Traditionally, ADHD has not been classified as a mental illness.
 It is not attributed to a chemical imbalance in the brain and is not linked to psychosis or other severe mental health issues.
 Nevertheless, ADHD can significantly impact a person's life, both emotionally and practically.
 Individuals with ADHD may face challenges in school, work, and their relationships.
 They may also be more susceptible to experiencing other mental health problems, such as anxiety and depression.

-Some individuals advocate for classifying ADHD as a learning disability.
-This perspective arises because ADHD can hinder children's learning in a conventional classroom setting.
+Because ADHD can impact a child's ability to focus and follow instructions, some advocate for classifying it as a learning disability to ensure appropriate support in the classroom.
 Children with ADHD may find it hard to maintain focus, follow instructions, and complete tasks.
 They may also exhibit restlessness, fidgetiness, and difficulty sitting still.

 Learning disabilities are specific conditions that impede a person's ability to learn and process information.
 For instance, someone with a learning disability may struggle with reading, writing, or math.
 In contrast, ADHD is a more generalized disorder that affects attention, hyperactivity, and impulsivity.